Look Outside to Fix Your Inside

 THOSE DARNED PERFORMANCE REVIEWS

 I was required to conduct new hire and annual performance reviews.
 Many new hire employees made it to the 6-month mark and beyond; but several did not, which started the entire hiring, onboarding, training, and evaluation process all over again.
-I also had oversight for all other human resource processes for over 100 frontline employees — so at any given time I was a coach, mentor, cheerleader, mind reader, facilitator, cajoler, mediator, counsellor, negotiator and chief arbitrator.
+At any given time I was a coach, mentor, cheerleader, mind reader, facilitator, cajoler, mediator, counsellor, negotiator and chief arbitrator.
 Exceptional patience, respectful communication, and conflict resolution skills were an absolute must in my position, and I honed those skills every day for many years.

 ALL ENCOMPASSING, ALL CONSUMING